top of page

 "You'll have to wait until you can write your name.
 That's how we decide when you can have your own library card."

 I was probably a couple of years away from learning to write, yet I wanted my own library card above all things.
-My dad printed out my name for me to see.
-I practiced for hours until I could master that yellow pencil and the movements.
+That week, my father printed out the letters of my name for me.
+I practiced for hours until I could master the yellow pencil and all the movements needed to write my name.

-The marks must have been all over the place (I remember they took up a whole page), yet the librarian bestowed upon me that little card.
-It was a milestone for me, and it opened the door to become the temporary guardian of picture books in my own name.
-After the books were returned, the stories stayed with me.
+The marks must have been all over the place (I remember they took up an entire page), yet the children's librarian bestowed upon me that little card.
+The card opened the door for me to become the temporary guardian of a whole possibility of stories, gathered in my name.
+And after the books were returned each time, the stories stayed with me.

 The Possibilities of Writing

-There's power and a world of possibilities in writing.
+There's power and a world of possibilities in writing a name.
 Seeing long-ago authors' own handwriting in manuscripts makes them come alive in my mind.
-Maybe the handwriting is more slanted or heavier in places.
-What was the author feeling while she wrote it?
-Was she looking out a window at a green expanse or writing in her kitchen sink (as the heroine did in I Capture the Castle)?
+Is the handwriting more slanted or heavier in places?
+Was the author feeling angry, inspired, or worried as she wrote?

-Like the determination shining out from my early handwriting, I find a sense of immediacy and a realization of an author's personality in seeing her handwritten name and the words of her story.
+Like the determination represented in each letter of my earliest handwriting, I find a sense of immediacy and a realization of an author's personality in seeing her handwritten name and the words of her story.

 1893 Chicago World's Fair.
 Credit: Theodore Robinson (Public Domain)